PaulZC/IridiumSBD/documentation/README.md

 ## Overview

 The Iridium 9602 and 9603N are fascinating communications modules that give devices like Arduino or Raspberry Pi&trade; access to the Iridium satellite network.
-This is a big deal, because it means that your application can now easily and inexpensively communicate from any point on the surface of the globe, from the heart of the Amazon to the Siberian tundra.
+This is a big deal, because it means that your application can now easily and inexpensively communicate from any point on or above the globe, from the heart of the Amazon to the Siberian tundra, from the Arctic to the Antarctic.
 This library, **IridiumSBD**, uses Iridium's **SBD** ("Short Burst Data") protocol to send and receive short messages to/from the Iridium hub.
 SBD is a "text message"-like technology that supports the transmission of text or binary messages up to a certain maximum size (270 bytes received, 340 bytes transmitted).